python-can-define-radio/sdr-course/classroom_activities/059-Frequency-shift.md

 Again, this is important.
 The frequency that is received by the computer is _far lower_ than the waves that were actually in the air.
 The HackRF (or any other similar device) does _downconversion_ using a _mixer_.
 We'll get into that more later.

 Your task: Practice using different transmit and receive frequency combinations to see what happens.

+_Note:_ Unfortunately, you may see more than one spike.
+Ask an instructor which one is the one you should see.